codefresh-io/docs.codefresh.io/_docs/gitops-quick-start/promotion-scenarios/policy-multi-env-promotion.md

 ---

-Now that we have reviewed multi-environment promotion in [Multi-environment sequential promotion]({{site.baseurl}}/docs/promotions/promotion-scenarios/multi-env-sequential-flow/), let's configure policies to manage promotion conditions, ensuring that each environment’s specific requirements are met before changes are promoted.
+Now that we have reviewed multi-environment promotion in [Multi-environment sequential promotion]({{site.baseurl}}/docs/promotions/promotion-scenarios/multi-env-sequential-flow/), let's configure conditions for promotion, ensuring that each environment’s specific requirements are met before changes are promoted.

-##### What are Promotion Policies?
+## About Promotion Workflows and Promotion Policies

+Promotion Workflows

 Promotion Policies define the criteria for promoting changes through each environment.
-They govern promotion behavior through include automated tests, scans, quality checks, approvals, notifications, and more.
+They govern promotion behavior through automated tests, scans, quality checks, approvals, notifications, and more.
 You can define promotion criteria through Promotion Workflows, modeled on Argo Workflows.

 * Create Promotion Workflows in Codefresh by selecting **Promotion Workflows** from the sidebar.